 Beyond the basics

-The more Acoustically isolated you become, the more expensive it becomes, and will even require an HVAC unit to cycle the air out, or you will suffocate from CO2 buildup.
-It is for this reason I recommend consulting a professional company that does this sort of thing in your area before attempting ANY of these treatments.
+The more acoustically isolated you become, the more expensive it becomes, and will even require an HVAC unit to cycle the air out, or you will suffocate from CO2 buildup.
+It is for this reason we recommend consulting a professional company that does this sort of thing in your area before attempting ANY of these treatments.

-Due to the complex nature of the treatments, and the expense, I’m not going to cover beyond what I already have.
+Due to the complex nature of the treatments, and the expense, we’re not going to cover beyond what we already have.
 As stated above, If you wish to take it a step further, you will need to consult acoustic professionals who do home studio work.
-Expect to pay in the Thousands for room acoustic treatment at this level.
+Expect to pay in the Thousands for room acoustics treatment at this level.